hejia-zhang/Nao-bindings/README.md

-# MuJoCo-Nao
+# Nao-bindings

-Hosting mujoco files for Nao robot.
+Use this to run your algorithms on Nao robot.